-We used genetic algorithms in several experiments to determine the shortest and longest execution times of different systems.
+We used evolutionary testing in several experiments to determine the shortest and longest execution times of different systems.
 Of course the results are dependent on the hardware/software platform and generally are not directly transferable from one to another since the processor speed and the compiler used directly affect the temporal behavior.
 All the experiments to be described were carried out on a SPARCstation 10 running under Solaris 2.5.
 The duration of executions was measured in processor cycles to rule out overheads by the operating system such as service interrupts.
 Thus the execution times reported were the same for repeated runs with identical parameters.

-The fitness was set equal to either the execution time for the longest path or its reciprocal for the shortest path measured in processor cycles.
-For each experiment the genetic algorithms were applied twice, first, to find the longest execution time, and then the shortest.
-The results of the experiments are summarized and compared to random testing in table 1.
-Two libraries of genetic algorithms were used - one was a Matlab-based toolbox developed at the Daimler-Benz Laboratories by Hartmut Pohlheim and the second was a harness developed in Ada83 by Harmen Sthamer at the University of Glamorgan.
+The fitness was set equal to the execution time when searching for the worst-case execution time and was set equal to the negative value of the execution time when searching for the best-case execution time.
+For each experiment evolutionary testing was applied twice, first, to find the longest execution time, and then the shortest.
+The library of genetic algorithms we used was a Matlab-based toolbox developed at our Daimler-Benz Laboratories by Hartmut Pohlheim.